Why do gas prices always end in a fraction?

-It’s one of those things so ubiquitous in the consumer world, you probably overlook it — gas prices that end in a fraction of nine-tenths of a cent.
+(KTLA) – It’s one of those things so ubiquitous in the consumer world, you probably overlook it — gas prices that end in nine-tenths of a cent.

 This practice goes back about a century to when states first introduced gas taxes.
 At the time, gas sold for — wait for it — about 10 cents a gallon.